statechannels/statechannels/packages/server-wallet/server-wallet.api.md

 };

 // Warning: (ae-forgotten-export) The symbol "EventEmitterType" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "WalletInterface" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "ChainEventSubscriberInterface" needs to be exported by the entry point index.d.ts
 //
 // @public